Table of Contents_

 It’s not discussed as often as it should be, but smartphones and apps have made stunning strides in making imaging accessible to the general public.
 Yeah, you spent ten minutes shooting stuff in slo-mo on your iPhone, but it means the great unwashed can mess with it.
+Speaking of the iPhone, check out our comparison of the iPhone 5 vs the iPhone 4s.
 Similarly, Seek brings a formerly ridiculously expensive technology to a low cost platform.
+If you need a new charging cable, you might want to take a look at our Une Bobine iPhone lightning cable review.

 Seek is a relatively low-cost thermal camera that can attach to either your Android or your iPhone.
 You simply click it into the bottom, boot the app, and point it at whatever you want to look at as a thermal object.
 Thermal imaging, for those who don’t watch Mythbusters, films on the infrared spectrum, meaning you can see how hot or cold an object is relative to its surroundings.